 Abstract.
-We report measurements of electron-spin-echo envelope modulation (ESEEM) performed at millikelvin temperatures in a custom-built high-sensitivity spectrometer based on superconducting micro-resonators.
-The high quality factor and small mode volume (down to 0.2 pL) of the resonator allow us to probe a small number of spins, down to $5 \times 10^2$ .
-We measure two-pulse ESEEM on two systems: erbium ions coupled to W nuclei in a natural-abundance CaWO4 crystal and bismuth donors coupled to residual Si nuclei in a silicon substrate that was isotopically enriched in the Si isotope.
-We also measure three- and five-pulse ESEEM for the bismuth donors in silicon.
-Quantitative agreement is obtained for both the hyperfine coupling strength of proximal nuclei and the nuclear-spin concentration.
+We report measurements of electron spin echo envelope modulation (ESEEM) performed at millikelvin temperatures in a custom-built high-sensitivity spectrometer based on superconducting micro-resonators.
+The high qual- ity factor and small mode volume (down to 0.2pL) of the resonator allow to probe a small number of spins, down to $5 \cdot 10^2$.
+We measure 2-pulse ESEEM on two systems: erbium ions coupled to 183 W nuclei in a natural-abundance CaWO4 crystal, and bismuth donors coupled to residual 29 Si nuclei in a silicon substrate that was isotopically enriched in the 28 Si isotope.
+We also measure 3- and 5-pulse ESEEM for the bismuth donors in silicon.
+Quantitative agreement is obtained for both the hyperfine coupling strength of proximal nuclei, and the nuclear spin concentration.

-1 Introduction
+15 1 Introduction

 Electron paramagnetic resonance (EPR) spectroscopy provides a set of versatile tools to study the magnetic environment of unpaired electron spins (Schweiger and Jeschke, 2001).
 EPR spectrometers rely on the inductive detection of the spin signal by a three-dimensional microwave resonator tuned to the spin Larmor frequency.
 While concentration sensitivity is the main concern for dilute samples available in macroscopic volumes (Song et al., 2016), there are also cases in which the absolute spin detection sensitivity matters, motivating research towards alternative detection methods to measure smaller and smaller numbers of spins.
-Electrical (Elzerman et al., 2004; Veldhorst et al., 2014; Morello et al., 2010; Pla et al., 2012), optical (Wrachtrup et al., 1993; Jelezko et al., 2004), and scanning-probe-based (Rugar et al., 2004; Baumann et al., 2015) detection methods of magnetic resonance have reached sufficient sensitivity to detect individual electron spins.
+Electrical (Elzerman et al., 2004; Veldhorst et al., 2014; Morello et al., 2010; Pla et al., 2012), optical (Wrachtrup et al., 1993; Jelezko et al., 2004), and scanning-probe-based (Rugar et al., 2004; Baumann et al., 2015) detection of magnetic resonance have reached sufficient sensitivity to detect individual electron spins.

 In parallel, recent results have shown that the inductive detection method can also be pushed to much higher absolute sensitivity than previously achieved, using planar microresonators (Narkowicz et al., 2008; Artzi et al., 2015) and micro-helices (Sidabras et al., 2019).
-Superconducting resonators (Wallace and Silsbee, 1991; Benningshof et al., 2013; Sigillito et al., 2014) are particularly useful in that context since they combine low mode volume and narrow linewidth $\kappa$ .
-Inductive-detection spectrometers relying on a superconducting planar micro-resonator combined with a

-Josephson parametric amplifier (JPA), cooled down to millikelvin temperatures (Bienfait et al., 2015; Eichler et al., 2017; Probst et al., 2017), have achieved a sensitivity of $10 \operatorname{spin}/\sqrt{\mathrm{Hz}}$ for detecting Hahn echoes emitted by donors in silicon (Ranjan et al., 2020b).
+Superconducting resonators (Wallace and Silsbee, 1991; Benningshof et al., 2013; Sigillito et al., 2014) are particularly useful in that context since they combine low mode volume and narrow 40 linewidth κ .
+Inductive-detection spectrometers relying on a superconducting planar micro-resonator combined with a Josephson Parametric Amplifier (JPA), cooled down to millikelvin temperatures (Bienfait et al., 2015; Eichler et al., 2017; Probst et al., 2017), have achieved a sensitivity of 10 45 $spin/\sqrt{Hz}$ for detecting Hahn echoes emitted by donors in silicon (Ranjan et al., 2020b).
 A particular feature of these quantum-limited spectrometers is that quantum fluctuations of the microwave field play an important role.
-First, the system output noise is governed by these quantum fluctuations, with negligible thermal noise contribution.
-Second, quantum fluctuations also impact spin dynamics by triggering spontaneous emission of microwave photons at a rate $\Gamma{\rm P} = 4g^2/\kappa$ , g being the spin-photon coupling (Bienfait et al., 2016; Eichler et al., 2017; Ranjan et al., 2020a).
-This Purcell effect forbids $T_1$ from becoming prohibitively long since it is at most equal to $\Gamma{\rm P}^{-1}$ , making spin detection with a reasonable repetition rate possible even at the lowest temperatures.
+First, the system output noise is governed by these quantum fluctuations, 50 with negligible thermal noise contribution.
+Second, quantum fluctuations also impact spin dynamics by triggering spontaneous emission of microwave photons at a rate $\Gamma_P = 4g^2/\kappa$,